-This interdisciplinary, practice-based, communication design research responds to debates in olfactory art and urbanism that highlight the challenges inherent in obtaining and sharing a vast, ephemeral and eye-invisible sensory dataset.
+My academic research examines qualitatively-perceived spatial and temporal characteristics of the olfactory landscape, hereafter known as the smellscape, through mapping practices.
 Concerned with representation and communication of the smellscape as theorised by J. Douglas Porteous and activated by Victoria Henshaw, the research explores how social performative mapping might contribute to communication of non-visual sensory olfactory information.

-This interdisciplinary, practice-based, communication design draws on interdisciplinary methods, sensewalking, agentic mapping, rhythmanalysis and creative practice, I develop and apply original approaches to practices of smellscape mapping as a means of analysing, interpreting and communicating a theorised fragmentary and episodic olfactory landscape.
+This interdisciplinary, practice-based, communication design draws on interdisciplinary methods, sensewalking, agentic mapping, rhythmanalysis and creative practice.
+I develop and apply original approaches to practices of smellscape mapping as a means of analysing, interpreting and communicating a theorised fragmentary and episodic olfactory landscape.